-In some hospitals the team may prescribe a dose of 40% oral glucose gel (sugar) as part of the feeding plan because this can be an effective way to bring your baby's glucose level up.
+In some hospitals the team may prescribe a dose of dextrose (sugar) gel as part of the feeding plan because this can be an effective way to bring your baby's glucose level up.

 If you are breastfeeding and advised to give some infant formula, this is most likely to be for one or a few feeds only.
 You should continue to offer breastfeeds and try to express milk as often as possible to ensure your milk supply is stimulated.